 Federal law and guidance on this subject should be reviewed together with this section.

-- Missouri currently does not require state family and medical leave for private sector employees.
-See Family and Medical Leaves of Absence.
+- Missouri does not have a state family and medical leave law applicable to private employers.
+See Family and Medical Leave.

 - An employee must be provided three consecutive hours to vote on the day of election.
 See Voting Leave.

-- An employer should not terminate, discipline, threaten or take any adverse action against an employee on account of that employee's receipt of or response to a jury summons.
+- An employer must not terminate, discipline, threaten or take any adverse action against an employee because the employee receives or responds to a jury summons.
 See Jury Duty Leave.

 - An employer should not terminate or discipline any witness, victim or a victim's immediate family member for honoring a subpoena to testify in a criminal proceeding.
-See Crime Victims Leave.
+See Crime Victim Leave.

-- Employers (public and private) are prohibited from terminating an employee who is late to or absent from work in order to respond to an emergency.
-See Volunteer Emergency Responder Leave.
+- An employer may not terminate an employee who is late to or absent from work in order to respond to an emergency.
+See Emergency Responder Leave.